openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/enable_tpa_edge.rst

   For more information about how you can work with edX to configure user attributes effectively, see :ref:`Configure User Attributes`.

-Your edX Partner Manager notifies you when integration with your IdP is complete.
+Your edX partner manager notifies you when integration with your IdP is complete.

 ========================